 On YouTube, however, the data speaks for itself.
-In 2017, the average YouTube mobile viewing session lasts more than 40 minutes.
+From Omnicore’s 2019 statistics, the average viewing session is 40 minutes, up 50% from last year.
 So if you’ve been told that you should create short YouTube videos, you might want to ignore this advice.

 YouTube is very interested in keeping people on YouTube, and longer videos help them accomplish this.
 Therefore, we can safely conclude that on YouTube, longer is better.

 In fact, after analyzing over 1.3 million YouTube videos, SEO expert Brian Dean discovered that the average length of a video that ranks in the first page of search results on YouTube is 14 minutes and 50 seconds long.

 “Most people say that people won’t watch long web video, but that’s absolutely not true.
 Like with text content, people want a comprehensive answer in one place.
 And a long video allows you to do just that.”

 With that in mind, we recommend creating videos that are at least 5 minutes long.
 If the top ranking videos for your target keyword are longer, you might want to create a video that is longer than those competing videos.
 Remember, as long as your video is helpful, most viewers won’t mind how long it is.

 “Get right to the point.
 Length doesn’t matter but make sure each video starts off with a clear thesis so that viewers know exactly how they’re going to spend the next 5, 10, or 60 minutes of their lives.”

 The majority of the video marketers we reached out to have relatively simple and inexpensive recording equipment.

 Many of them created their first videos using only their phones and gradually purchased additional recording equipment as their audience and business grew.